Raunak-Sarmacharya/kcn-seniors-docs/docs/troubleshooting/common-issues.md

 ## Troubleshooting Common Problems

-This guide provides solutions to the most common issues you may encounter while using the KCN Seniors website.
+This guide provides solutions to the most common issues you may encounter while using the website.
 Each issue includes step-by-step troubleshooting steps and solutions.

 ## 🚨 **Critical System Issues**